Learn About Our

 The Livability Principles are:

+Following is the Livability 2040: RTP documents, which were adopted by the Memphis MPO's Transportation Policy Board (TPB) on January 28, 2016.
 The RTP is available for viewing and download at the links below.
 The first link is for the entire document (222 pages), except for the appendices.
-Due to the file size of 13.4 MB, download times may be slow.
+Due to the file size of 35.4 MB, download times may be slow.

 For your convenience, the various chapters and sections of the RTP are provided here for individual download.